I wish I had a Jack

 Guys, our drive to fix things gives us an advantage over the traditional military spouse, you've just got to nudge it a bit to make it fit with the role we have the opportunity to fill.
 So strap on that Ergo babycarrier and get s%&t done, cause we're men and that's what we do, and our wives just might be better Soldiers, Airmen, Marines, Sailors and Coastguardsmen because of it.

-Jack is a reformed nuclear power plant operator who is competing his degree in finance while relishing being a stay at home day.
+Jack is a reformed nuclear power plant operator who is completing his degree in finance while relishing being a stay at home dad.
 He is married to a brilliant service member and together they have 12 years of military service.